payu-india/CMS-Chatbot/docs/subscription/customer-experience-and-workflow-recurring-payments/recurring-payments-experience-for-cards.md

    OR

    Merchants can use bulk upload recurring feature by uploading the records in an excel file.
-For more information, refer to [Recurring Payments Using PayUBiz Dashboard](doc:recurring-payments-using-payubiz-dashboard)
+For more information, refer to [Upload Recurring Transactions in Bulk](doc:upload-recurring-transactions-in-bulk).

 Merchants can use Zion Platform where Payu will trigger recurring basis the billing details sent at the time of subscription setup.
 For more information, refer to [Using Zion Subscription Automation](doc:using-zion-subscription-automation-platform)